Enjoying our puzzle hints?

 Blue

-Definition: Referring to the color, but also a character's name
+Definition: Referring to the color or a character's name

-Why it's tricky: Multiple meanings, can refer to color or name
+Why it's tricky: Multiple meanings: color, character, or mood

 Pop-up